MicrosoftDocs/Viva/Viva/engage/yammer-and-office-365-groups.md

 - The group must have an owner, and it must have members.

-## What happens when you create a new Microsoft 365 connected Yammer group
+## What happens when you create a new Microsoft 365 connected Viva Engage group

-When you create a Microsoft 365 connected group from Yammer, in addition to your regular Yammer group features, the new Microsoft 365 group is created, and a new SharePoint site and document library, OneNote notebook, and Planner are created for the group.
-These resources can be accessed from the Yammer group page in Yammer.
+When you create a Microsoft 365 connected group from Viva Engage, in addition to your regular Viva Engage group features, the new Microsoft 365 group is created, and a new SharePoint site and document library, OneNote notebook, and Planner are created for the group.
+These resources can be accessed from the Viva Engage group page in Viva Engage.

 If your network has the Yammer files stored in SharePoint feature that began rollout in December 2018, new files added to the group are stored in SharePoint.
 To see where Yammer files are stored for your network, go to [How do I tell where my Yammer files are stored?](https://support.office.com/article/7a647cb4-6005-4350-a258-68f00a5f7b29)

 >[!IMPORTANT]
-> If you create a Microsoft 365 group from any other app such as Outlook, it won't include Yammer.
-To have the connected group include Yammer, you must create the group in Yammer.
+> If you create a Microsoft 365 group from any other app such as Outlook, it won't include Viva Engage.
+To have the connected group include Viva Engage, you must create the group in Viva Engage.

-## Yammer networks in Native Mode
+## Viva Engage networks in Native Mode

-When your group is a Microsoft 365 connected group, you can manage many aspects of your group through the Microsoft 365 admin center, in addition to managing them through Yammer as discussed above.
-All groups from Yammer networks that are in Native Mode will be manageable through these admin centers.
+When your group is a Microsoft 365 connected group, you can manage many aspects of your group through the Microsoft 365 admin center, in addition to managing them through Viva Engage as discussed above.
+All groups from Viva Engage networks that are in Native Mode will be manageable through these admin centers.
 Some of the management capabilities that can be done through the Microsoft 365 admin center include:

 - Add or remove group members
 - Manage group ownership